Reducing the conjugacy problem for relatively hyperbolic automorphisms to peripheral components: The main result

 Finally, it is orientation preserving because it is so on any edge groups, so it must be the case for the whole group.
 The Lemma is proved.

 \end{proof}

-\begin{lem} If there is no isomorphism of graphs of groups from $\bbJ_\alpha $ to $ \bbJ_\beta$ that is fiber and orientation preserving for the vertices, then the output $\calO$ is empty. \end{lem} This is a direct consequence of Proposition \ref{prop;the_white_album}, that ensures that the selected tuples in the output $\calO$ are isomorphisms of graphs of groups.
-The three lemma together ensure the Proposition holds. \end{proof}
+\begin{lem} If there is no isomorphism of graphs of groups from $\bbJ_\alpha $ to $ \bbJ_\beta$ that is fibre and orientation preserving for the vertices, then the output $\calO$ is empty. \end{lem} \begin{proof} By construction of the output $\calO$ (see before Lemma \ref{lem;Ononempty}), its elements are isomorphisms of graphs of groups that when restricted to white vertices are in lists $\calL_w$, hence fiber and orientation preserving for the vertices (by Proposition \ref{prop;the_white_album}).
+The lemma follows. \end{proof}